xraypy/feff85exafs/src/README.md

 **NOTE (2015-02-11):** This seems not to be a problem.
 Everything is working for me (Bruce) on both linux and Windows with gfortran 4.9.

 ---

-# To be fixed

-1. C wrapper's SConstruct has /usr/local/lib hardwired

-2. use of `-fPIC` is hardwired throughout

----